saya-rbt/saya-rbt/README.md

 ## I'm a Computer Science engineer with a specialty in Robotics and Embedded Systems. 🤖

-I am currently looking to either get an engineering job or pursue my studies through a PhD. in HRI (Human-Robot Interaction), with a particular interest for Social Robotics.
-I am willing to work in France or anywhere in the world, really.

 I dream of becoming a researcher and a teacher one day, in order to gather as much knowledge as I can since I love learning, as well as sharing that knowledge to anyone else who might be interested in it.

 This GitHub account hosts some of my personal projects.
 Some of them are old, outdated or even not *that* great, but I wanted to make them public nonetheless because they might be useful to someone, who knows?